public-reactions/acts_as_reactable/README.md

 ### Why saving the emoji character instead of "smily_face"

 - Technically, there's no concrete name/key/id for emoji (and modifiers like skin tone).
 The [CLDR short names](https://unicode.org/emoji/format.html#col-name) "vary by language" and "may change", besides, are those names case sensitive?
 Should we use `-`, `_` or ` ` as divider?
-How to append tune variant?
+How to append tone variant?
 There are several error prone decisions to make.
 - It's easier to store since all modern database supports encodings (e.g. UTF-8) for unicode characters.
 - It's easy to validate with libs/regex (e.g. [unicode-emoji](https://github.com/janlelis/unicode-emoji)).
 - It takes less size on disk to store (and presumably less time to index/sort/match) one unicode character 😂 (4 bytes) than `face with tears of joy` (22 bytes).
 [This is a great article to explain how utf-8 works](https://sethmlarson.dev/blog/utf-8)